Knowledge Hub

 Start with the business impact, then explain only the technical detail needed for the decision.
 Simple language is a strength when the audience is mixed.

-How to prepare for salary conversations
+Preparing for salary conversations

 Why changing jobs can raise salary